orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l00HelloWorld/README.md

 As you can see our instance has an input port, even thought we did not specify it.
 This is normal.

+Don't forget to save all the files.
+Compilation will be done automatically.

 ### Running simulation